rubocop/rspec-style-guide/README.md

     ```Ruby
     # bad
-    describe "#summary" do
+    describe '#summary' do
       let(:item) { mock('something') }

-      it "returns the summary" do
+      it 'returns the summary' do
         # ...
       end
-      it "does something else" do
+      it 'does something else' do
         # ...
       end
-      it "does another thing" do
+      it 'does another thing' do
         # ...
       end
     end

     # good
-    describe "#summary" do
+    describe '#summary' do
       let(:item) { mock('something') }

-      it "returns the summary" do
+      it 'returns the summary' do
         # ...
       end

-      it "does something else" do
+      it 'does something else' do
         # ...
       end

-      it "does another thing" do
+      it 'does another thing' do
         # ...
       end
     end